sebastiansutter/techguides/pages/cipbootcamp/cipbootcamp.md

 If you can see the App Connect Enterprise portal, then you are are done with this step.
 We'll load in a .bar file later.

-### MQ
+## MQ

 10. From the Platform Navigator, locate the panel on the far right for `Messaging` and click on the `add new instance` link and then select `New Message Queue` instance.
 11. A pop up window will give you some important information about pre-requisites for creating the instance.
 Click `continue`.
 12. This will take you to the chart configuration.
 If you scroll to the bottom, you can peruse the information about the chart you are about to use to create your instance of MQ.
 Click the `Configure` button to configure your chart.
+Other than the items listed below, we will be accepting the default values in the chart.
 13. Here you can fil in the information for install of your chart.
 Give your helm release a `name`.
 Call the release `mq-icip`.
 14. To the right of the `name` field, Select the `acemq` namespace from the `Target Namespace` dropdown.
 15. Tick checkbox under `license`